posva/talk-vuejs-and-typescript-a-complicated-relationship/README.md

       - Can create a simple store easily (8)
       - It would still be nice to have an API around it so it stays clean an maintainable, @ktsn will take a look at this
     - Other improvements to come like Vue Router, but it's not related to Typescript anymore, it's more about having consistent APIs
+  - The future of TypeScript is looking good for Vue.js

+- Closing
+  - If you enjoy the Vue ecosystem and you want to support its development, I have a [Github Sponsorship page](https://github.com/users/posva/sponsorship)
+  - @posva on Twitter